andrelbourgeois/park-my-bike/report.md

 ![example-image-proc](https://user-images.githubusercontent.com/33913141/234701976-f93cd07f-6dae-4cc7-a8ab-ab9fbe141bd7.png)

-Figure 4 - Example of FOMO Image Processing (Moreau, 2022)
+Figure 4 - Example of FOMO Image Processing; 320x320 Image Split Into a 40x40 Grid (Moreau, 2022)

 ## Data
 The data utilised for this project combined open-source, online images and a dataset of custom images taken around London, UK.

 The online images were retrieved in a single dataset from images.cv - a website offering open-source, labelled image datasets.
 This [dataset](https://images.cv/dataset/bicycle-image-classification-dataset) contained 705 images of bicycles, bike-related objects, and images that could be labelled as bicycle, such as bicycle kicks and bicycle playing cards.
 The website provides the ability to download this dataset in a range of sizes, with options for colour.
 It also provides the option to divide the images into folders for training, validation, and testing.
 With these features and after some pruning of images I didn't believe to be useful, I was left with 593, greyscaled images at a size of 256px x 256px.
-Example images can be seen below in Figure 5.
+Example images can be seen in Figure 5.

 ![gray-2WZF8BLTOBMY](https://user-images.githubusercontent.com/33913141/232325511-8c5b96da-0467-4f46-a7d1-f5ee82f54ce9.jpg) &nbsp;&nbsp;&nbsp;
 ![gray-2EVEA5H88OEQ](https://user-images.githubusercontent.com/33913141/232341993-81e1c81e-aca3-4646-a54a-84552117d84b.jpg) &nbsp;&nbsp;&nbsp;